LogtalkDotOrg/logtalk3/manuals/_sources/devtools/help.rst.txt

 previous nodes of the searched nodes.

-ECLiPSe defines a ``help`` prefix operator that forces wrapping this atom between parenthesis when sending messages to the tool.
+ECLiPSe defines a ``help`` prefix operator that forces wrapping this atom between parentheses when sending messages to the tool.
 E.g. use ``(help)::help`` instead of ``help::help``.